ezsystems/commerce-documentation/docs/guide/bestseller/bestseller_faq.md

 # Bestseller FAQ

-## Can the amount of displayed bestsellers be changed?
+## Can the number of displayed bestsellers be changed?

-The amount of displayed bestsellers can be configured in the eZ Commerce configuration (backend):
+The number of displayed bestsellers can be configured in the eZ Commerce configuration (Back Office):

 ![](../img/bestseller_3.png)

-## How can the threshold, from which a product counts as a bestseller, be modified?
+## How can I change the point from which a product counts as a bestseller?

-The threshold can be configured in the eZ Commerce configuration (backend):
+The threshold can be configured in the eZ Commerce configuration (Back Office):

 ![](../img/bestseller_4.png)

 ## How are bestsellers determined?

-Existing basket lines from confirmed baskets are counted for each bought product.
-This is done by the "BasketLineSumDeterminationService".
+`BasketLineSumDeterminationService` counts existing basket lines from confirmed baskets for each product that was bought.

 ## Where is the bestseller data stored?

-The EzBestsellerIndexerPlugin adds a Solr field with the sum of lines of a product.
+`EzBestsellerIndexerPlugin` adds a Solr field with the sum of lines of a product.

 `ses_product_ses_sum_of_basket_lines_i`